raymondjdugan/elixir-rest-blog/src/main/resources/curriculum/iii-data-persistence/13-data-persistence-ii.md

 An ORM lets us treat our relational data as if it is object-oriented.
-For example, instead of saying that we have a record for an post in the database and the post record has a column for `user_id` that identifies the user record who created the post, we can simply say that an `Post` object has a `User` property.
+For example, instead of saying that we have a record for an post in the database and the post record has a column for `user_id` that identifies the user record who created the post, we can simply say that an `Post` object has a `AccountInfo` property.
-Similarly, we will be able to say that a `User` object has a property `posts` that is a list of `Post` objects.
+Similarly, we will be able to say that a `AccountInfo` object has a property `posts` that is a list of `Post` objects.
 This allows us to focus less on the database details and more on our application-specific logic.